carbon-language/carbon-lang/clang/docs/AutomaticReferenceCounting.rst

-If a variable is declared in the condition of an Objective-C fast enumeration loop, and the variable has no explicit ownership qualifier, then it is qualified with ``const __strong`` and objects encountered during the enumeration are not actually retained.
+If a variable is declared in the condition of an Objective-C fast enumeration loop, and the variable has no explicit ownership qualifier, then it is implicitly :ref:`externally-retained <arc.misc.externally_retained>` so that objects encountered during the enumeration are not actually retained and released.

 .. admonition:: Rationale